-Just as technology evolves for everyone, so do methods used to maliciously access or modify devices and information.
-The figures speak for themselves, the FBI estimated that in 2021, more than USD$6.9 billion was lost to cybercrime in the United States, an increase of 50% compared to the year before.
+Just as technology evolves for everyone, so do methods used to maliciously access devices and information.
+In 2021, the FBI estimated that more than USD$6.9 billion was lost to cybercrime in the US.
+Additionally, 4,145 publicly disclosed breaches exposed over 22 billion data records.
+This is a worrying increase of 50% compared to the year before.

 Proactive vs. Reactive Strategies

 When there is one, enterprises often take either a proactive or reactive approach to cybersecurity.
-Broadly speaking, a reactive approach is where cybersecurity tools and protocols are only implemented after an attack has already occurred as part of damage control.
-Alternative, it is a set-it-and-forget-it process where companies initially introduce practices to plug gaps but stop short of updating and integrating it into the company culture.
+A reactive approach is where cybersecurity protocols are implemented after an attack has occurred.
+Often as part of damage control.
+Alternatively, it is a set-it-and-forget-it process.
+This means companies will initially introduce practices to plug gaps, but stop short of integrating it into the company culture.

-This approach means that security is embedded in products and services, as companies actively review and update practices and policies with an eye toward emerging threats.
+This means that companies will embedded security across all products and services.
+They also actively review and update practices and policies with an eye toward emerging threats.

-The goal is towards building a tightly knit security ecosystem where partners, customers, third parties, and even regulators are fully incorporated into the management of resilience.
+Their goal is towards building a tightly knit security ecosystem.
+One where together with partners, customers and even regulators, are fully incorporated into the management of resilience.

 Benefits of Proactive Security Strategies